 4. Employee Handbook Recommendations: Packet from Karen Kienbaum is complicated and it is decided to have MS Kienbaum attend a meeting to explain her training recommendations for the handbook regarding Sexual Harassment and Hostile Work Environment before any decisions are made.

-5. BTB Glass Partition: There was discussion of the revised proposal with no formal action taken.
+5. BTB Glass Partition: There was discussion of the revised cost proposal with no formal action taken.

 6. Public Comment: None